fnalways/terminus-docs/docs/manual/platform-architecture.md

 ### Files

-Manages and synchronizes files across devices, enabling seamless sharing and access.
+A file management app that manages and synchronizes files across devices and sources, enabling seamless sharing and access.

 ### Wise